 Advantages of combination feeding; benefits of mixing breastmilk and formula

-Do combination formula fed babies gain weight faster?
+Do babies combination fed with formula as opposed to breast milk gain weight faster?

 Can combination feeding cause tummy ache?